ADVERTISEMENT

 Norovirus:

-Norovirus is the leading cause of viral gastroenteritis.
-It is a contagious virus that can affect people of any age.
+Norovirus is the prime factor causing viral gastroenteritis.
+It is a highly contracting virus that has the potential to affect people of all age groups.
 This virus can spread easily through either direct or indirect contact with the infected person.
 Norovirus can be one common source of food poisoning.
-In a survey, it was found that in around 685 million cases of acute gastroenteritis, norovirus was found to be the leading cause.
+In a survey, it was found that in many million cases of acute gastroenteritis, norovirus was found to be the dominant cause.

 Rotavirus:

-Rotavirus is usually transmitted through the oral route.
-It commonly affects infants and children who are below five years.
+Rotavirus commonly affects infants and children who are below five years.
 Rotavirus is also a highly contagious virus.
 It can also affect adults, but the symptoms are less severe in adults.
 The infection caused due to rotavirus does not usually require any treatment as it resolves on its own.

 The other viruses that can cause viral gastroenteritis include: